ArdaBejo/weather-app/README.md

 # weather-app
 A simple weather application using HTML, CSS and JavaScript with OpenWeather API.
+Currently not functional due to API key being removed for security reasons.